Longtime friends opening Elevation 3330 in downtown Great Falls

 Among the beer and wine, they’re also putting their own spin on a fishbowl.
 They’ll serve it in a french press with dry ice so that the concoction can sit on the table, stay cool and “it really does affect the taste,” Cartwright said.

-They’ll have a limited food menu and a cocktail made with CBD infused honey.
+They’ll have a limited food menu.

 The partners had worked together in construction in the past and they built the bar, tables and more at Elevation 3330.
 The back bar is a modern take on the old Brunswick bar and was designed by Ziegler.